Weekes-Rod/credit-risk-classification/Credit_Risk/report-template.md

-# Module 12 Report Template
+# Module 12 Report

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:
+In this analysis, we aimed to develop machine learning models to predict credit risk based on financial information.
+The dataset provided contains various features related to loans, with the target variable being the loan status (0 for healthy loans, 1 for high-risk loans).

-* Explain the purpose of the analysis.
+### Purpose of the Analysis:
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).
+The purpose of the analysis is to build predictive models that can accurately classify loans as healthy or high-risk based on the available financial information.

+### Data Description:
+- The dataset includes financial information such as loan amount, interest rate, annual income, debt-to-income ratio, etc.
+- The target variable "loan_status" indicates whether a loan is healthy (0) or high-risk (1).
+- Basic information about the target variable:
+  - Healthy Loans (0): 18765
+  - High-Risk Loans (1): 619

+### Machine Learning Process:
+1. Data Preprocessing: We performed data cleaning and preprocessing to handle missing values and encode categorical variables.
+2. Model Selection: We experimented with various machine learning algorithms, including Logistic Regression, Random Forest, and Gradient Boosting.
+3. Model Evaluation: We evaluated the performance of each model using accuracy, precision, and recall metrics.

 ## Results

-Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
-    * Description of Model 1 Accuracy, Precision, and Recall scores.
+### Logistic Regression Model:
+- **Accuracy Score**: 0.99
+- **Precision Score**: 0.85
+- **Recall Score**: 0.91

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-* Which one seems to perform best?
-How do you know it performs best?
+- Among the models tested, the Logistic Regression model achieved high accuracy, precision, and recall scores, indicating its effectiveness in predicting credit risk.
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+- Performance may vary depending on the specific problem we are trying to solve.
+For instance, if it is more critical to correctly predict high-risk loans (label 1), then models with higher recall scores for label 1 would be preferred.

-If you do not recommend any of the models, please justify your reasoning.
+- Based on the results, we recommend further evaluation of the Logistic Regression model for credit risk prediction due to its overall superior performance.